OSU-App-Club/ClubInfo/README.md

 Questions
 =========

-If you ever have any questions, feel free to send the group an email with iPhone@lists.oregonstate.edu or to me ([Chris](https://github.com/cvanderschuere)) directly at vandersc@onid.oregonstate.edu
+If you ever have any questions, feel free to send the group an email with app-club@engr.orst.edu or to me ([Chris](https://github.com/cvanderschuere)) directly at vandersc@onid.oregonstate.edu